Yu Mengyu

 Yu Mengyu (于梦雨 (Yú Mèngyǔ); born 18 August 1989) is a retired Singaporean table tennis player.
 Born in Liaoning, China, Yu left China in 2006 at the age of 17 to join the Singapore Table Tennis Association (STTA) under the Foreign Sports Talent Scheme.
 In the same year, Yu made her international debut for Singapore.

 Yu was part of the team who defeated China 3-1 to be crowned world champions in the 2010 World Team Table Tennis Championships in Moscow, Russia.
 She defeated Kasumi Ishikawa and Liu Shiwen consecutively in the women's team event at the 2012 Asian Table Tennis Championships, thereby helping Singapore secure the runner-up position.
 Yu represented Singapore in the 2016 and 2020 Summer Olympics.
 She was the flag bearer for Singapore during the 2020 Summer Olympics.

 Yu’s career has been consistently plagued by injuries.
 This made it challenging for her to maintain a high participation rate and stable competitive performance in international competitions.
 Yu participated in two Olympic Games, being the only female table tennis athlete that secured the fourth place twice and the fifth place twice, but has yet to clinch an Olympic medal.

 In 2021, Prime Minister Lee Hsien Loong of Singapore praised Yu at the National Day Rally, commending her spirit of “to be indomitable, to keep going and never give up” during the Tokyo Olympic Games.
 He referred to her as a representative of the "Singapore Spirit".

 On 22 March 2022, Yu retired from the national team.
-In November, she was awarded the Sportswoman of the Year in the Singapore Sports Awards 2022.
+She became STTA’s junior development squad assistant coach, then stepped down in 2023 to pursue a one-year Master of Public Administration programme at Nanyang Technological University, after becoming the first Singapore athlete to receive a full scholarship from the Nanyang Centre for Public Administration.
+Upon graduation, she joined national sports agency Sport Singapore and is currently responsible for major events and special projects..
+In November 2022, she was awarded the Sportswoman of the Year in the Singapore Sports Awards 2022.
 In 2024, Yu was inducted into the Singapore Sport Hall of Fame.

+On 6 August 2026, Yu gave birth to fraternal twins, a boy and a girl.